Duvay Zone Project - Gold Royalty

 Property and Economic Geology

 The property is principally underlain by mafic to intermediate flows and to a lesser extent pillowed and massive flows of the Amos subgroup.
-The principal schistosity strikes from 070o to 090with sub-vertical dips.
+The principal schistosity strikes from 070o to 090o with sub-vertical dips.
 Small faults trending ENE, sub-parallel to S2 are also present.
 Pillow tops indicate tops to the south showing that the property is on the south limb of the Soma anticline.

 Two systems of orthogonal tension fractures occur within the altered fault zones and contain auriferous quartz veins particularly at the intersections of the two fracture systems.